 Parents and children should take a moment together to become familiar with the issues addressed in this section.
-For guidance on a particular topic, please contact Joseph Geletka, Superintendent, jgeletka@doss.txed.net or 830.669.2411.
+For guidance on a particular topic, please contact: Pam Seipp, Interim Superintendent; peipp@doss.txed.net or 830-669-2411.

 Absences/Attendance